OpenSocial/website/README.md

 website
 =======

-This is the content etc. for the OpenSocial Web site.
+Repository for keeping track of issues with the OpenSocial Web sites.

+opensocial.org
+docs.opensocial.org
+etc.